Colin-J-Emmanuel/Colin-J-Emmanuel/README.md

   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=Colin-J-Emmanuel&layout=compact&theme=default&hide_border=true&langs_count=6" alt="Top Languages">
 </div>

-**📊 Contribution Highlights:**
-- Actively maintaining personal projects with regular commits and updates
-- Contributing to collaborative coursework and team projects
-- Building a portfolio spanning backend systems, full-stack apps, and machine learning
-- Consistent learning demonstrated through project evolution and skill development

 ---

-## 🎯 What I'm Learning

-As a recent Computer Science graduate, I'm continuously expanding my skill set:

-- **Backend & Distributed Systems:** Event-driven architecture, message queues, REST API design, and layered service architecture
-- **Advanced Machine Learning:** Deep learning, neural networks, and model optimization techniques
-- **Natural Language Processing:** Text analysis, sentiment classification, and language model applications
-- **Software Engineering Best Practices:** Clean code, testing, documentation, and collaboration workflows
-- **Data Engineering:** ETL pipelines, data warehousing, and scalable data processing
+## 💼 Open to Opportunities

+I'm looking for full-time roles in:

+- **Software Engineering** — backend & distributed systems
+- **AI/Machine Learning Engineering**
+- **Data Science & Analytics**

+Currently going deeper on distributed-systems design, LLM infrastructure, and production ML — and always happy to talk shop with fellow builders.

 ---

-## 🏆 Certifications & Programs

-- **Break Through Tech AI Fellow** - Cornell Tech
-  - Intensive machine learning foundations program
-  - Industry collaboration and mentorship
-  - Real-world project experience with tech companies
-- **Advanced Software Engineering** - J.P.
-Morgan Chase (Forage)
-  - Built an event-driven transaction-processing backend with Kafka, Spring Boot, and JPA

----

 ## ⚽ Beyond the Code

-When I'm not coding or analyzing data, you can find me:
-- **On the field:** Playing soccer—taught me the importance of teamwork, strategy, and staying focused under pressure
-- **At the gym:** Maintaining discipline and setting incremental goals, skills that translate directly to tackling complex coding challenges
-- **Exploring stories:** Watching films and series to unwind and appreciate narrative structure and character development

-I believe staying active and engaged outside of tech makes me a better problem-solver and collaborator!
+When I'm not building, you'll find me on the soccer field, at the gym chasing incremental goals, or watching films and series for the storytelling.
+Staying active and engaged outside of tech keeps me a sharper problem-solver and collaborator.

 ---

-## 💼 Open to Opportunities

-I'm actively seeking full-time roles, and summer 2026 internship opportunities if given the chance, in:
-- **Software Engineering (backend & distributed systems)**
-- **Machine Learning Engineering**
-- **Data Science & Analytics**
-- **AI/ML Research & Development**

-I'm particularly interested in roles where I can apply my technical skills to solve meaningful problems, work with diverse teams, and continue learning from experienced professionals in the industry.

----

-## 📫 Let's Connect!
+## 📫 Let's Connect

-I'm always excited to discuss technology, data science, collaboration opportunities, or just connect with fellow developers and learners!

-- **Email:** c.j.emmanuel@columbia.edu
 - **LinkedIn:** [linkedin.com/in/colin-j-emmanuel](https://www.linkedin.com/in/colin-j-emmanuel)
 - **Location:** New York City, NY

 ---

 <div align="center">
-  <i>⚡ Fun Fact: I fell down the ML rabbit hole trying to build a movie recommendation system.
-Turns out, mimicking Netflix and Spotify is harder than it looks—but that failed first attempt hooked me on machine learning!</i>
+  <i>⚡ Fun fact: I fell down the ML rabbit hole trying to build a movie recommendation system.
+Turns out mimicking Netflix and Spotify is harder than it looks — but that failed first attempt is what hooked me.</i>
 </div>